Screaming for Vengeance: Reception

-Commercial performance

-Screaming for Vengeance reached No. 11 on the UK Albums Chart and No. 17 on the US Billboard 200 Pop Albums.
-It was certified gold by the RIAA on 29 October 1982, platinum on 18 April 1983, and 2× platinum on 16 October 2001, being the band's first album to achieve the two latter awards.
+Legacy

 Accolades

 The album ranked 15th on IGN's 25 most influential metal albums.
 Screaming for Vengeance also came 10th on Metal-Rules.com's 100 greatest metal albums.
 Kerrang! listed the album at No. 46 among the "100 Greatest Heavy Metal Albums of All Time".
 In 2017, it was ranked 12th on Rolling Stones list of "100 Greatest Metal Albums of All Time".
 In 2022, Screaming for Vengeance was named #2 of 'The 25 greatest rock guitar albums of 1982' list in Guitar World.

 In popular culture

 "You've Got Another Thing Comin" is featured as a playable track in the video game Guitar Hero.
 "Electric Eye" (with the accompanying intro track "The Hellion") was playable in Guitar Hero Encore: Rocks the 80s and Guitar Hero Smash Hits.
 The entire album was the first album released as downloadable content for the video games Rock Band and Rock Band 2.

 The title song "Screaming for Vengeance" was played on the main site for the video game Brütal Legend.
 In the game, Rob Halford voices a villain named General Lionwhyte, as well as a heroic character called the Fire Baron, modeled after his likeness.
 The track "You've Got Another Thing Comin" was featured in the 2002 video game Grand Theft Auto: Vice City as part of the V-Rock radio station, whilst "Electric Eye" was featured on the same radio station in the 2006 prequel Grand Theft Auto: Vice City Stories.
 The song "Riding on the Wind" was featured in the 2012 video game Twisted Metal.

 As well as "You've Got Another Thing Comin" featuring in the eleventh season's first episode, Archer continues the running gag of Dr. Krieger's vans with "Screaming for Van-geance" featuring in the episode "Helping Hands".

 The bonus track "Prisoner of Your Eyes" was featured in the 2024 slasher movie MaXXXine.